josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 %&lt;/internal&gt;
 ```

-Back with the special ‘internal’ guards, the `\iffalse` is ended and a check is made on the current format.
+Back with the special 'internal' guards, the `\iffalse` is ended and a check is made on the current format.
 For LaTeX, a group needs to be begun so that DocStrip can be loaded without later problems.
 For plain TeX, only the extraction is going to happen, so that is not an issue.

 ```latex
 %&lt;*install&gt;